benwainwright/liam-bootcamp/docs/what-im-looking-for.md

 ## Clean build and test run

-When I check out the code, I should be able to build your code and run any tests you have written **without any errors or warning**.
-If I've asked you to build an application, I should be able to run it without errors and it should be clear how to do so.
+* When I check out the code, I should be able to build your code and run any tests you have written **without any errors or warning**.
+* If I've asked you to build an application, it should be clear to me how to run the application once it has been buil

 ## Does it do what was asked